mlgarchery/export-remarkable-content/README.md

 ## 1. Get all the raw content (without annotations)

 First get all the content from your rM.
 You can connect via ssh once you connect via usb.
 Go in Settings>Storage and activate the web interface.
+Then, copy all file from the rM on your computer:

 `scp -rp root@10.11.99.1:/home/root/.local/share/remarkable/xochitl/ ./raw/`

-the password can be found in General > Help: About > Copyright and licences
+(the password can be found in General > Help: About > Copyright and licences)

 ## 2. Export the docs